gergelyszaz/liferay-scripts/README.md

 ### build
 Run from liferay-portal-ee repository root.

-Builds the current branch to its own folder.
+Builds the current branch to its own folder and creates properties files.

 ### delete-branches
 Deletes every branch of the repository, except for the current one.
+Useful for saving disk space.

 ### filename
 Use in pipe.